neilosu/alternative_album_cover/README.md

   - Send a GET request to `http://127.0.0.1:5000/get_artist_photo/ + album_id`
     - Sample response is a image file.

-Check the `test.py` file to see how to use the service for more details.

 ## UML Sequence Diagram
 ```mermaid
 sequenceDiagram